 The good thing about cosmopolitan cities is that you have the chance to experience bits and pieces from every country in the world, and this is a good example.

 It’s not an easy task to pick a dish from the menu, and unfortunately you can’t have them all in one take.
-I’ve tried the fatta hummus from Lebanon, the Kafteji from Tunisia, the date-feta-walnut salad.
+I’ve tried the fatta hummus from Lebanon, the Kafteji from Tunisia, and the date-feta-walnut salad.
 But my favourite is the Garantita, a chickpea soufflé with homemade harissa paste and mixed vegetables with walnuts, dates, celery, and sheep feta cheese.
 Make sure you check what’s the weekly special.

 As for drinks, I recommend the lamoun bil nana, an Egyptian key lime lemonade with mint, or the rosenwasser-zitronenlimonade, Arab rose water with lemon and honey.